AliKhan6/Demo-project/readme.md

 # Demo Project

 This project contains both the frontend and backend of an application.
-The frontend is developed using Flutter, and the backend is developed using TypeScript with Sequelize.
+The frontend is developed using Flutter, and the backend is developed using TypeScript with Sequelize Postgres.

 ## Table of Contents